 Hopping on water rides is our favorite way to cool down!
 You don’t have to sacrifice any ride time, and you can escape the heat as you get splashed (or soaked).
 The ride with the highest chance of getting wet is the river raft ride, Kali River Rapids, in Animal Kingdom.
 You can’t miss Splash Mountain at Magic Kingdom either.
-As you walk around the parks, you may come across misting stations or splash pads.
+As you walk around the parks, you may come across misting stations or splash pads (however, these may be temporarily unavailable due to COVID-19).
 Chill out for a few minutes before you continue on your way.
-The tadpoles would especially enjoy Casey Jr. Splash ‘n’ Soak Station in Fantasyland at Magic Kingdom … and we wouldn’t blame you if you joined in.

 Don't froget to plan some park downtime to take advantage of the hotel pool that’s right downstairs!
 All of the Disney resorts have fabulous pool areas with at least one large, themed feature pool.
+Some resorts have pools specifically meant for relaxing, quiet time, while other resorts are so big that there are multiple pools for convenience.
 We’ve even ranked our favorites.

 7. Seek air conditioning whenever possible.

-Best Disney World Attractions to Beat the Heat
+Best Disney World Attractions and Shows to Beat the Heat

 - Buzz Lightyear's Space Ranger Spin